rjrajujha/InstaClone/README.md

-# Getting Project is under devlopment
+# This Project is under devlopment

 ## will be live on :